php-guard/curl/README.md

     pipe(RequestModifierInterface $requestModifier): self

-By default, FileRequestModifier et PlainTextRequestModifier are active.
+By default, FileRequestModifier and PlainTextRequestModifier are active.
 If necessary, you can add an instance of ProxyRequestModifier

-* ProxyRequestModifier It allows to define curl options to use a proxy
+* ProxyRequestModifier allows you to define curl options to use a proxy

 * FileRequestModifier is used to manage file paths starting with @ and passed as a parameter by transforming them into CurlFile